6arshid/Laravel-Social-Network-SPA/README.md

 - **User Profiles**: Each user has a customizable profile, with support for social network URLs.
 - **Private & Public Profiles**: Users can choose to make their profile visible only to followers (private) or publicly accessible to all users.
 - **Explore Section**: Discover trending users, posts, hashtags, and content from across the network.
+- **Block Users**: Block or unblock other users to prevent unwanted interactions or messages.
 - **Notifications**: Real-time notifications built into the system.
 - **Follow System**: Users can follow/unfollow each other easily.
 - **Messaging**: Direct messaging between users without needing third-party packages or APIs.
 Includes message deletion and editing, voice chat, file attachment, and emoji reactions.
+- **Group Chat**: Create and participate in group conversations.
 - **Place Chat**: Chat based on location or specific places.
 - **Post Reactions**: Users can like, dislike, or react to posts with full emoji support.
 - **Comments**: Users can comment on posts and interact through likes and dislikes.